MonsterSwell/read-easy/README.md

 * [x] Provide types for the external library
   * This took a lot longer than expected (was non-essential) but finally it works.
 * [x] Convert the readability data into a more humane scale
+  * American grade scales are difficult to understand.
+  * It's difficult too to find bits of text that have been calibrated.
 * [x] Add tooltip to statusbar item
+* [ ] Mark difficult words in the editor
 * [ ] Make the information actionable
 * [ ] Do some tests
 * [ ] Add a command for the command palette